Spanish refreshing drink recipes for summer

 - In a glass add ice, fill half of it with the chilled hibiscus tea and another half with sparkling water.
 Add lime slices and blueberries or any red fruit you have at hand.
 Enjoy!

 Revert back to ancient traditions celebrated in Barcelona by immersing yourself in the world of local vermouths that are crafted in Reus, the capital of this drink.
-Vermouth is a kind of fortified wine that we are enjoying all over the year in Barcelona, a traditional Spanish drink as well, that goes down easily during the warm summer months with an ancient twist.
+Vermouth is a kind of fortified wine that we enjoy all over the year in Barcelona and that goes down easily during the warm summer months with an ancient twist.